Referencing and Linking to WAI Guidelines and Technical Documents

 Links to the technical specification and the Overview page

-Even when referencing the technical specification, it is usually good to include a link to the Overview page as well, for example:
+Even when linking to the standard, it is usually good to include a link to the Overview page as well.
+For example:

 |URI||Use||Document linked to:||Will the content at this URI change?|